ddrmax/Minecraft_QT_Server/README.md

 Minecraft Server developed in QT for 1.5 / 1.6 and further version support

+support for older versions can be realized by forking and modifying the oldest support.

 This Minecraft Server will be a base server developped in QT to be used in linux / mac / Windows.